machellerogden/pdn/README.md

 PDN elements, streams and files should be encoded using UTF-8.

 Elements are generally separated by whitespace.
 Whitespace, other than within strings, is not otherwise significant, nor need redundant whitespace be preserved during transmissions.
 Commas `,` are also considered whitespace, other than within strings.
-Colons `:` are also considered whitespace unless immediately proceeding an opening bracket `[` or opening parenthese `(`.

 The delimiters `{` `}` `(` `)` `[` `]` need not be separated from adjacent elements by whitespace.